magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 The rest of the necessary settings are determined by the Magento product settings you select during creation.

-Once created and matched, the listings remove from the New Third Party tab and display on the Active tab.
+When created and matched, the listings remove from the New Third Party tab and display on the Active tab.

 ## To assign a single catalog product to an Amazon listing